 45 minutes from Diamond Mountain:

-- Historic Willcox Arizona.
-Home to our closest grocery store, Willcox has a small historic downtown with movie theater, historic museums and thrift stores.
-Willcox hosts the annual Rex Allen Days festival every October to celebrate the life of its famous resident, Rex Allen - an American film and television actor, singer and songwriter, known as "the Arizona Cowboy"
+- Historic Willcox.
+Home to our closest grocery store, Willcox has a small historic downtown with a movie theater, historic museums, and thrift stores.
+Willcox hosts the annual Rex Allen Days festival every October to celebrate the life of its famous resident, Rex Allen – an American film and television actor, singer, and songwriter, known as “the AZ Cowboy”

 90 minutes from Diamond Mountain:

 - Hot Springs.
-Located in Safford, AZ, Essence of Tranquility and Kachina Hot Springs provide a great way to relax in natural mineral hot springs.
+Located in Safford, AZ, Essence of Tranquility provides a great way to relax in natural mineral hot springs.

-- Roper Lake State Park is surrounded by the sky island Pinaleño Mountains range, which includes Mount Graham (the highest peak in Arizona).
-This park includes a boat ramp, a natural stone hot tub, a beach for swimming, a picnic area and hiking trails.
+- Roper Lake State Park is surrounded by the sky island Pinaleño Mountains range, which includes Mount Graham (the highest peak in AZ).
+This park includes a boat ramp, a natural stone hot tub, a beach for swimming, a picnic area, and hiking trails.

 2 hours from Diamond Mountain: